Azure/azure-sdk-for-ios/sdk/communication/AzureCommunicationChat/README.md

 - `content`, required, is used to provide the chat message content.
 - `senderDisplayName` is used to specify the display name of the sender, if not specified, an empty name will be set.
 - `type` is the type of message being sent, the supported types are text and html.
+- `metadata` is any additional metadata you would like to send with the message.

 `SendChatMessageResult` is the response returned from sending a message, it contains the unique ID of the message.